Carnations (Dianthus caryophyllus – aka Dianthus) – Carnations are great in wine, candy, or for use on cake decorations.

 Dianthus are the miniature member of the carnation family with light clove-like or nutmeg scent.

-Snap Dragon Edible Flowers
+Marigold Edible Flowers

-Read MoreAlyssum Edible Flowers
+Read MoreCommon Sage Edible Flowers

-Read MorePineapple Sage Edible Flowers
+Read MoreDianthus Edible Flowers

 Read More